sebenik/node-red-log-io/README.md

 - **Max file size** Maximum size of the file after which it will rotate.
 This can be defined in Bytes, KB, MB or GB.
 - **Files to keep** Maximum number of logs to keep.
 If not set, no logs will be removed.
 This can be either _number of files_ or _number of days_.

 ![file output](https://github.com/sebenik/node-red-log-io/blob/master/docs/images/output-file.png?raw=true)

+> [!WARNING]
+> Have in mind that if you delete of manually save the file that logIO is writing logs to, it might not be recreated.
+Watcher observing the file changes in not 100% reliable, thus avoid modifying/deleting files that are currently in use by logIO.
+>If you delete the active log file and it's not automatically recreated, you'll have to redeploy the flow.

 #### Node-Red debugger panel
 [no-additional-options]